(My translation of the short story Ztracený dopis, which was published in Povídky z jedné kapsy in 1929.)

 “The thing is, Tondo,” said investigating magistrate Slavík to his best friend, “it’s a question of experience.
 I don’t believe any excuses, any alibis or any blah-blah-blah.
 I don’t believe either the accused or the witnesses.
 People lie, even when they don’t mean to.
 Say a witness swears blind he’s got nothing against the accused… it’s quite possible that, deep down, so deep down he’s not even aware of it himself, he hates him for whatever deep-down reason.
 And everything the accused says has been plannned to the last jot and tittle.
 And everything the witness says might very well be governed by a conscious or unconscious desire to help or hinder the accused.
 You can’t believe anyone, that’s what I say.

-Continue reading Incontrovertible, by Karel Čapek
+Continue reading From Czech: Incontrovertible, by Karel Čapek

 (My translation of the short story Tajemství písma, which was published in Povídky z jedné kapsy in 1929.)